burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The output of preprocessing of the source file is named as *preprocessed source* and typically has the extension `*.i`.
 For example, obtaining such a source file from [clang](https://clang.llvm.org/get_started.html) can be achieved via `clang -E.`

-## The Compiler and Linker.
-Briefly

-The compiler converts text in a high-level language into instructions for a specific Instruction Set Architecture (ISA) of Computing Device or another machine-dependent representation.
-It saves the results of processing each source file into a correspondent *compiled object file*.

-*Compiled object files* augmented with another binary file from static libraries are linked into the final executable.
-The language does not specify the internal details of the compilation or linkage - it's under the responsibility of the creators of toolchains.

-The final binary format ([ELF](https://refspecs.linuxfoundation.org/elf/elf.pdf) for Linux and [PE](https://docs.microsoft.com/en-us/windows/win32/debug/pe-format) for Windows) is also not under the obligation of creators of Language or userspace developers.
-It's under the responsibility of the creators of the Operation System.
-There are situations when the target device in which the program will be executed has no operating system.
-The case of launching program on target device with no Operation System sometimes is denoted as *"Launching on Bare Metal"*.
-In that later case the format of binary files is typically under the Device Vendor's responsibility (example: [PTX](https://docs.nvidia.com/cuda/parallel-thread-execution/index.html), [SASS](https://docs.nvidia.com/cuda/cuda-binary-utilities/index.html) for NVIDIA GPU is provided by NVIDIA).

-## The Compiler and Linker.
-Details

-A high-level overview is presented below if you are curious about how a compiler compiles source code.
-It's possible to be productive even without the knowledge below especially during creating only userspace applications.
-If you want to know how things are working and you have that curiosity - you're welcome to read the text below.
-In another case - just skip it.

 ### Lexical Analysis